Hussain Shah: Career

 Shah won his first gold medal at 1984 South Asian Games in Kathmandu, along with Asghar Ali, Ilyas Ahmed and Muhammad Yousaf.
 At the 1987 edition of the Games in Kolkata, he was adjudged the 'best boxer'.

 At the 1988 Summer Olympics he shared the podium with Kenya's Chris Sande.
-He was Pakistan's first boxer to win any medal in olympic boxing.
-In 1989, the Lyari born boxer received Sitara-i-Imtiaz medal from Government of Pakistan.
+He was South Asia's first boxer to win any medal in olympic boxing.

-Shah, who has also to his credit five gold in the South Asian Games history, remained the best boxer of Asia from 1980 to 1988, a rare prominence achieved by any Pakistani pugilist so far.
+Shah, who has also to his credit five consecutive gold in the South Asian Games history, remained the best boxer of Asia from 1980 to 1988, a rare prominence achieved by any Pakistani pugilist so far.

 He later moved to Japan, where his son Shah Hussain Shah learned judo and went on to represent Pakistan at the international level.

 Popular culture

 A biopic called Shah was released in Pakistan on 14 August 2015.
 The film chronicles Hussain Shah's poverty stricken childhood, his rise to fame as the Asian Boxing Champion and Olympic Bronze Medalist, his subsequent return to poverty and finally his migration to Japan to coach Japanese boxers.
 The movie is directed and written by Adnan Sarwar with music by Adnan Sarwar and Farhan Albert.
+Shah received a total of nine nominations across the ARY Film Awards and the Lux Style Awards for its cinematic storytelling.